linuxonly1993/gpsd_pps/README.md

 - The Garmin 18x LVC is reviewed to **NOT** work indoors, while the GlobalSat MR-250P-S4 is reviewed to work indoors in wood buildings - see [GPSD Compatible Hardware](https://gpsd.gitlab.io/gpsd/hardware.html)
 - GlobalSat MR-250P-S4 is reviewed to have higher PPS accuracy than the Garmin 18x LVC
 - If you are using the Garmin 18x LVC, you do not need the PS/2 Male-Female cable
+- The Garmin comes in a casing flat at the botton with a magnetic base that is convenient to attach the GPS to the top of your server rack

 ![Garmin 18x LVC pin-out and wiring diagram](Garmin_18x_LVC_Wiring_Diagram.png)